 When I saw my first String of Pearls plant or Senecio rowleyanus, it was love at first sight.
 I knew I wanted one of my very own.
-When I moved to Santa Barbara, my home’s previous owner left behind quite a few pots of all sizes.
-It didn’t take me long to grab one of them for propagating a String of Pearls.
+Mine was getting long so it was time for propagating String of Pearls.
 Here’s what you need and the steps to take.

 A String of Pearls plant tends to form long trails instead of spreading out when growing.
 Mine grew rather fast outdoors in the warm temperate climate so it wasn’t long before I knew it was time to propagate.
 The trails got to be 5′ long!

 Since String of Pearls tends to grow lengthwise more than spreading, I usually took cuttings when they start hitting the ground.
 I now live in Tucson where my String Of Pearls grows outdoors in a hanging pot.
 I don’t want it to get much more than 30″ long so it was time to have at it with the floral nips.
 As you can see in the video, once you begin pruning and taking cuttings, this plant tends to branch or fork a time or two (or three) at the cutting point.

 If this seems a bit large, remember you can always propagate similar succulents like String of Hearts or String of Bananas in the same basin.

 I generally use one made locally, but there are other great brands on the market.
 If you don’t have access to a local mixture, here’s 1 you can buy online.
 You may want to up the ante on the drainage factor which lessens the chance of rot by adding some pumice or perlite.

 Quick Tip!
 Remember to use only a succulent and cactus mix for these plants.
 This mixture is loose and allows the roots to form quickly.
 It also allows water to drain freely, preventing root rot.
 The fact that it’s well-aerated means the roots get the oxygen they need.